ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 - R6: Blake2b256 Hash of the "Epoch Preparation" stage contract(ErgoTree).

 ### Hard-coded Values
-- Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)
 - Live epoch duration
 - Epoch preparation duration
 - Margin of error(%) that oracles are allowed to be off by.